finalcut/finalcut.github.io/_posts/2025-03-27-disc-golf-2025-preview-and-results.md

 Tomorrow is my next rating release.
 I estimate I'll end the season with a 922.
 That means I'll have achieved all 3 goals.
 Time to start thinking about next years goals!

-## Discussion

-Join the conversation on Bluesky and see what people are saying about this post:

-{% include bluesky-engagement.html %}